ucsb-teaching-cs/s21/hw/adding_bio.md

 ### Add your files using the GitHub interface

 In this assignment we ask you submit a recent photo and bio to share with our students.
 The idea is to help them get to know you better.
+If you really don't want your photo on the website, use the image that's listed in the `_example.md` file.

 #### Step 1: Navigate to your fork
  In the browser, open up the `PROJECT_REPO_FORK`. (_Note that you need to open **your fork**_, not the original course repo.)